 Thea received a BFA from California Institute of the Arts where she studied with Erika Duke-Kirkpatrick.
-She completed her Masters at the Manhattan School of Music in May of 2017 where she studied with Fred Sherry.
+She completed her master's at the Manhattan School of Music in May of 2017 where she studied with Fred Sherry.
 She recently completed an Artist Diploma at NYU where she studied cello and pedagogy with Marion Feldman.